 Josh’s family wanted to honor his memory with a charitable foundation that bore his name and that would be dedicated to the fight against lymphoma.
 At first it was thought that supporting research in this disease would be the goal and thus Josh’s Fund received its name.
 Realizing that basic biomedical research is a multi-million dollar enterprise, most appropriately funded by major public and private foundations such as the National Institutes of Health and the American Cancer Society, the Gottheil family looked for a direct service goal for Josh’s Fund.
-It was then that they thought about the nurses that had cared for at Barnes Hospital.
+It was then that they thought about the nurses that had cared for him at Barnes Hospital.
 They and the thousands of oncology nurses across the country work tirelessly to provide the treatments and care that seriously ill patients undergoing bone marrow or stem cell transplantation require.

 Similar to bone marrow transplantation, itself a pioneering treatment for life-threatening forms of cancer when less invasive treatments have failed, stem cell transplantation is a procedure that restores blood-forming cells in patients who have had theirs destroyed by the high dose of chemotherapy and/or radiation used to destroy cancer cells in certain types of cancers.
 Because recovery is often long and may involve many setbacks nurses who care for transplant patients have special training and must be highly skilled.
 They must also be highly dedicated because the work is so very demanding.
 The bone marrow transplant nurses who cared for Josh did so with untiring attention and compassion and their knowledge base was vast.
 Transplant nurses everywhere deserve recognition and appreciation for their professional ability and the work they do.
 Josh’s Fund is dedicated to support for these vitally important health care professionals.